good-marik/MatheTrainer/README.md

-Math trainer covering summation, substraction, multiplication, and division with positive numbers up to 100.
+Math Trainer covering addition, subtraction, multiplication, and division with positive numbers up to 100.
-It could be useful for pupils in primary school.
+Ideal for for pupils in primary school.